astral-projects/gomoku-web/code/js/gomoku-frontend-impl.md

           models;
             - `App.js` - The main component of the application;
             - `index.js` - The entry point of the application;
+  - `tests` - Contains the tests of the application;

 In the `js` folder, there are other files used for the development of the application; that are equally relevant to
 mention: